kubevirt/kubevirt-ansible/playbooks/README.md

 ### SELinux

-In case you are experiencing permission or SELinux issues please consider creating an issue for [kubevirt](https://github.com/kubevirt/kubevirt/issues/) and report what is not working for you.
+In case you are experiencing permission or SELinux issues, please consider creating an issue for [kubevirt](https://github.com/kubevirt/kubevirt/issues/) and report what is not working for you.